Heat dig deep, hold off Knicks 98-96 to sweep home-and-home

 Herro scored Miami’s final basket of the first half, a layup with 30 seconds left.

-For the next 18 1/2 minutes of game time, more than an hour of actual real time, Butler and Adebayo would be the only Heat players to score.
+For the next 18 1/2 minutes of game time, Butler and Adebayo would be the only Heat players to score.
 They combined for all 19 Miami points of the third quarter and the first eight of the fourth, before Herro hit a jumper with 6:06 remaining.

 Miami led 57-55 after a first half that featured wild mood swings.
-The Heat opened on a 20-9 run, the Knicks then went on a 13-0 run to cap what became a 33-10 burst for New York, and Miami immediately followed that with an 11-0 run of its own.
+The Heat opened on a 20-9 run, the Knicks then went on a 13-0 run to cap what became a 33-10 burst, and Miami immediately followed that with an 11-0 run of its own.

-New York led by as many as 10 in the third quarter, taking an 82-76 lead into the fourth.
+New York led by as many as 10 in the third, taking an 82-76 lead into the fourth.
+But the Heat found a way at the end.

 TIP-INS

-New York: Rose made an immediate impact, with the Knicks outscoring the Heat by 11 points in his 11 first-half minutes. … This was New York’s lone regular-season visit to Miami this season.
+New York: Frank Ntilikina missed the game because of a contact-tracing issue, Thibodeau said. … This was New York’s lone regular-season visit to Miami this season.
 The Knicks will play host to the Heat once in the NBA’s second half, sometime between mid-March and mid-May.

 Miami: Goran Dragic (ankle) remained out. … The Heat start a seven-game Western Conference trip Thursday in Houston. … Butler made a 3-pointer in the third quarter, his first of the season in 15 tries and his first in Miami’s home building since March 2.